rve/DM-Lab/README.md

 bash utils/download.sh
 bash utils/concat.sh
 ```
-Get the current preprocessed dataset (for Google Cloud):
+To get the current preprocessed dataset (for Google Cloud):
-go to the folder of most recent week
+inside the folder of most recent week, run
 ```
-jupyter nbconvert --to python get_newsplit.ipynb python get_newsplit.py
+python get_newsplit.py
 ```
 ### Running
 Running on Google Cloud without hanging up FYI:
 ```
-nohup time python some.py | tee result.out &
+jupyter nbconvert --to python some.ipynb nohup time python some.py | tee result.out &
 ```
 you can check the process with `htop`.